BYUHPC/sci-comp-course/project/phase3.md

 ## Vectorization
 Vectorization converts scalar operations into vector operations.
 This means you can take an operation that's performed one-at-a-time, cell-by-cell on an array and instead do it on the entire array at once (or at least larger chunks).
 Both CPUs and GPUs have this capability, albeit GPUs do this on a much greater scale.

 To see the results of this change, you'll need to coax the compiler to vectorize; in this case, you can do so by replacing `-O3` with `-Ofast` in your compile flags. `-Ofast` includes the optimizations provided by `-O3` in addition to more agressive ones. `-Ofast` is safe for our class assignments and projects, but it can introduce problems in other applications.
 Always compare your results when using it.
-After replacing it, time `optimize` again for a point of comparison.
+After replacing it, time `optimize` again for a point of comparison. **4.
+How much of a speedup resulted from changing `-O3` to `-Ofast`?**

-Remove the `if (...) continue;` statements in the inner loops of `energy` and `step`, and *iterate over the correct bounds* (you'll have to modify each for loop to do so). **4.
+Remove the `if (...) continue;` statements in the inner loops of `energy` and `step`, and *iterate over the correct bounds* (you'll have to modify each for loop to do so). **5.
 How much of a speedup results, and why?**